ahmetbengoz/cfm56-fmea-mcdm-reproducible/README.md

 ## Version status

 This is the archived reproducibility package associated with the manuscript.
-The Zenodo DOI is: [DOI].
+Zenodo archive: https://doi.org/10.5281/zenodo.20492171.